felmoltor/Keepnote_import_nmap/README.md

 **Instructions**

   1. Open your keepnote.
-  2. Navigate to "Edit -> Preferences -> Extensiones"
+  2. Navigate to "Edit -> Preferences -> Extensions"
   3. Click on "Install new extension" and open the file import_nmap.kne.
+  4. Once it is installed correctly:
+    - Create a new notebook and select this new notebook before importing the XML.
-  4. Once it is installed correctly you can navigate to "File -> Import Notebook -> Import Nmap XML" and select your XML file.
+    - Now, navigate to "File -> Import Notebook -> Import Nmap XML" and select your XML file

 As a result you'll have a beautifull colored tree with a folder for each IP with a hanging folder for port information.